lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 ### GeneralizedTime
 {: id="sect-5.2.9"}

-GeneralizedTime is a standard ASN.1 type and SHALL be used as specified in [RFC 5280 Section 4.1.2.5.2](#RFC5280).
+GeneralizedTime is a standard ASN.1 type and SHALL be used as specified in Section 4.1.2.5.2 of {{RFC5280}}.